Allergy and Hayfever Relief: How to Help Reduce Your Symptoms

 Knowing what you’re allergic to may help you make informed choices and take steps to avoiding reactions in the future, so you might want to speak to a medical professional about allergy testing.

-One of the most simple ways to manage your allergies is to avoid triggering them.
+One of the most simple ways to manage your allergies or hayfever is to avoid triggering it.
 While this may be easier said than done, there are many practical ways which may help minimise your exposure to your allergens.

 Check fan blades for trapped dust, which may be spread around the home whenever the fan is turned on.